News & Events

 [dosimetry for radiation processing, radiobiology, low dose standards, safety at radiation facilities, food irradiation]

 Participants are invited to submit abstracts for poster presentation and possible presentation during the working group sessions.

-As always, CIRMS 2017 sponsors are invited to present posters that enable the attendees to better learn about the wide variety of organizations and corporations that support CIRMS; limited space for table top displays will also be available.
+As always, CIRMS 2018 sponsors are invited to present posters that enable the attendees to better learn about the wide variety of organizations and corporations that support CIRMS; limited space for table top displays will also be available.

-We look forward to seeing all of you at the 25th annual CIRMS meeting in March of 2017 and your active participation in the exciting and dynamic discussions to be held on the evolving visions of advanced manufacturing and technology in the radiation arena.
+We look forward to seeing all of you at the 26th annual CIRMS meeting in April of 2018 and your active participation in the exciting and dynamic discussions to be held on the evolving visions of advanced manufacturing and technology in the radiation arena.